AccessibilityLab/SoundModVR/README.md

 ### 4) Volume and Pitch Adjustment
 *(* :thumbsup: *Recommended to use for any sound, especially sounds on the lower/higher registry.)* <br />
+ :eyes: See **VolPitchShiftExampleScene** for example.<br/>
 The **VolPitchShiftManager** is used to control this feature.
-It has several properties to set before use, including `Audio User Group`, `Audio Sources List`, `Pitch Label`, and `Volume Label`.
-The Audio Mixer Group allows you to set the audio mixer to be used.
-The Audio Sources List compiles all audio sources to be impacted by this volume and pitch control, with an empty or unset list resulting in system-wide changes.
-The Pitch and Volume Labels are the exposed parameters from the audio mixer.
+It has several properties to set before use, including `Audio Mixer Group`, `Audio Sources List`, `Pitch Label`, and `Volume Label`.<br/>
+- The Audio Mixer Group allows you to set the audio mixer group to be used.
+- The Audio Sources List compiles all audio sources to be impacted by this volume and pitch control, with an empty or unset list resulting in system-wide changes.
+- The Pitch and Volume Labels are the exposed parameters from the audio mixer.
 To do so, right-click on the pitch and volume in the audio mixer and select “Expose “” to script”.
 These will then be accessible in exposed parameters. <br/>

 **Public Functions**: